Installation Instructions for RV Pipe Warmers

 Peel all the release papers off the back side of the pipe heater exposing the full adhesive side of the heater.

-For Drain Pipes: Place the center of length of the pipe heater on the bottom of the pipe so that the panel aligns with the length of the drain pipe.
+For Drain Pipes: Place the center of length of the pipe warmer on the bottom of the pipe so that the panel aligns with the length of the drain pipe.
 Press the center up so that the center run makes contact with the pipe surface.
 Then roll each side up in to place and firmly press the entire backing surface to seat the panel into place.
 Be careful not to stretch the pipe heater beyond its original size.
 Do not spiral wrap UltraHeat® Pipe Heaters.
 The heating panel should be on the bottom of the drain pipe so that heat rises into the drain pipe from the bottom.

 For Single Fresh Water Supply Pipes: Place the center of PH-513 heat panel on the fresh water supply pipe so that the long edges of the pipe heater will align with the length of the pipe, then roll each side around the tubing, the edges of the heater will slightly overlap.
 Firmly press the pipe heater down so that the entire pipe heater makes contact with the pipe surface.
 Be careful not to stretch the pipe heater beyond its original size.